 - Manage data collection from five farms in northern California on how long they left the tarp on the occultation zone, how many labor hours went into both the control and treatment zones, and the amount of time that went into applying and removing the tarp.
 (May-July 2019)

-- Measure the weed pressure and types in the occultation zone vs. the control zone at three points after tarp removal: 2 weeks, 5 weeks, and at harvest.
-(June-August 2019)
+- Measure the weed pressure and types in the occultation zone vs. the control zone at three points after tarp removal: 30%, 60% and 90% of crop maturity.
+(June-December 2019)

 - Measure the yields in each of the five plots (treatment and control) at harvest.
-(July-September 2019)
+(September 2019 - January 2020)